Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Introduction

 \subsection{Our contributions}

-To incorporate the consistency of alignments in clustering, we formulate a series of optimization problems in different settings which aim to simultaneously recover the community structure and individual rotations.
-To solve these non-convex problems, we apply semidefinite relaxation to obtain a polynomial time solutions.
-Each resulting \emph{semidefinite programming}~(SDP) is tailored to accommodate different cluster structures with known or unknown cluster sizes.
-For the case of two clusters, we provide dual certificates of the corresponding SDPs, and derive sharp exact recovery conditions of the SDP.
-In particular, our analysis relies on two novel concentration inequalities for random matrices: (1) Given a series of independent random matrices $\{\bm{R}_i\}_{i=1}^n$ uniformly drawn from $\SO(d)$, we derive a sharp tail bound for the Frobenius norm of $\sum_{i = 1}^n\bm{R}_i$ at $d = 2$.
-(2) Given an $m \times n$ block matrix $\bm{S} \in \mathbb{R}^{md \times nd}$ with independent blocks uniformly drawn from $\SO(d)$, we show that the operator norm $\|\bm{S}\| \sim \sqrt{n} + \sqrt{m}$, which can be regarded as an extension of the norm bound of random matrices with independent entries~\cite{bandeira2016sharp, vershynin2018high,tao2012topics}.
+To incorporate the consistency of alignments, we formulate a series of optimization problems in different settings which aim to simultaneously recover the community structures and individual rotations.
+To efficiently solve these non-convex programs, we apply semidefinite relaxation and each resulting \emph{semidefinite programming}~(SDP) is tailored to accommodate different cluster structures with known or unknown cluster sizes.
+For the case of two clusters, we provide dual certificates and derive sharp exact recovery conditions of the corresponding SDPs.
+In particular, we establish two novel concentration inequalities that our analysis relies on: (1) Given a series of i.i.d. random matrices $\{\bm{R}_i\}_{i=1}^n$ uniformly drawn from $\SO(d)$, we derive a sharp tail bound for the Frobenius norm $\|\sum_{i = 1}^n\bm{R}_i\|_\mathrm{F}$ at $d = 2$.
+(2) Given an $m \times n$ block matrix $\bm{S} \in \mathbb{R}^{md \times nd}$ with i.i.d. blocks uniformly drawn from $\SO(d)$, we show the operator norm $\|\bm{S}\| \sim \sqrt{n} + \sqrt{m}$, which can be regarded as an extension of the operator norm bound of random matrices with i.i.d. entries~\cite{bandeira2016sharp, vershynin2018high,tao2012topics}.
+Our result improves the sharpness of the non-commutative Khintchine inequality by removing the multiplicative $\sqrt{\log (n d)}$ factor.
+Similar phenomenon is also observed in~\cite{bandeira2021spectral} for bounding the operator norm of a different class of random block matrices, called random lifts of matrices.